-Today, the climate and biodiversity crisis presents enormous challenges and at the same time, COVID19 has made evident the profound social flaws and inequalities of our economic system.
-Impact driven venturing is a critical instrument to tackle these challenges, achieve impact at scale and, do it fast.
+Today, the climate and biodiversity crisis presents enormous challenges, and at the same time, COVID-19 has made evident the profound social flaws and inequalities of our economic system.
+Impact-driven venturing is a critical instrument to tackle these challenges, achieve impact at scale, and do it fast.
 Today impact ventures are more and more demonstrating their viability, and in doing so, they are successfully tapping into global capital markets to sustain and further grow their impact.

-Yet, while impact is a fast-emerging global discipline, it is also a fragmented sector in which many individual enterprises take up these large challenges on their own.
-This results in a scattered group of ventures solving different problems and, whilst this is all well and good, fundamental change is not being achieved.
+Yet, while the impact is a fast-emerging global discipline, it is also a fragmented sector in which many individual enterprises take up these large challenges on their own.
+This results in a scattered group of ventures solving different problems and whilst this is all well and good, fundamental change is not being achieved.
 To effectively tackle the profound systemic challenges of our times, a more strategic and systematic approach to impact-driven venture building is needed.

 What a systemic approach looks like

 Systemic venture building is the method of deliberately building multiple companies that, together, seek to solve systemic issues.
 Only once the root cause of a given issue is understood correctly is it possible to identify the leverage points where solutions need to be placed to meaningfully solve the issue.
 As such, a systemic approach to venture building must always start with an issue analysis and a deep understanding of the most pressing systemic flaws and their local contexts.

 From this understanding, a vision with a Theory of Change and a set of business solutions can be developed that has the potential to drive fundamental change.
 This leads to building a targeted, strategic pipeline of businesses that solve a given systems issue, rather than a scattershot spread of ventures with a standalone impact.

 The building of these ventures requires multiple strategies.